 We act in accordance with the trust placed in us by participants.

-We aspire to create and maintain therapeutic alliances built on trust, safety, and clear agreements, so that participants can engage in inner explorations.
+We aspire to create and maintain accompaniment alliances built on trust, safety, and clear agreements, so that participants can engage in inner explorations.

 We respect the inner healing intelligence of our participants to guide their experience.

-We understand that the healing process is deeply personal; each participant has different needs for support.
+We understand that the development and healing process is deeply personal; each participant has different needs for support.

-We set our participants’ best interest above our own interests, within the bounds of our therapeutic relationship.
+We set our participants’ best interest above our own interests, within the bounds of our relationship.

 We treat people receiving services or reaching out for services with respect and compassion.

-We acknowledge the inherent power differential between therapy providers and participants and act conscientiously in the service of participants’ self-empowerment.
+We acknowledge the inherent power differential between facilitators and participants and act conscientiously in the service of participants’ self-empowerment.

 We avoid entering into dual relationships that are likely to lead to impaired professional judgment or exploitation.
 In cases where there is a dual relationship, we give special attention to issues of confidentiality, trust, communication, and boundaries, and seek supervision as needed.

-We use careful judgment about any continuing interaction with existing or previous participants outside of treatment.
+We use careful judgment about any continuing interaction with existing or previous participants outside of our services.

-When treating couples or families, we always consider potential conflicts of interest, disclose policies on communicating information between family members, and discuss continued care and treatment plan.
+When assessing couples or families, we always consider potential conflicts of interest, disclose policies on communicating information between family members, and discuss continued care.